Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Amaranthaceae >>> Tidestromia lanuginosa

 Photo by Michael Plagens

 This photo was taken in Phoenix at the Reach 11 Recreation Area on Sept.
-25, 2005 and is hosted at Wikimedia.
+25, 2005.

 SUMMER ANNUAL: Low growing annual appears after favorable summer rains blooming from August into early October.